arduino/help-center-content/content/Software Support/IDE Settings/Add-third-party-platforms-to-the-Boards-Manager-in-Arduino-IDE.md

 2. Find the **Additional boards manager URLs** setting toward the bottom.

+   > [!NOTE]
-   > **Note:** If you can't find the setting, put your cursor in the middle of the Preferences window and scroll down.
+> If you can't find the setting, put your cursor in the middle of the Preferences window and scroll down.

    ![Preferences, the text "Additional boards manager URLs" is highlighted.](img/ide2-preferences-board-manager-urls.png)